rustyconover/duckdb-lindel-extension/README.md

 ---

-This extension, `lindel`, adds functions that perform linearisation and delinearisation for arrays of values in DuckDB's SQL engine.
+This `lindel` extension adds functions for linearisation and delinearisation of arrays in DuckDB's SQL engine.

 ## What is linearisation?

-Linearization refers to the process of mapping multi-dimensional data into a one-dimensional sequence while preserving locality.
-This is often used to improve the efficiency of data structures and algorithms that deal with spatial data, such as in databases, geographic information systems (GIS), and memory caches.
+Linearisation maps multi-dimensional data into a one-dimensional sequence while preserving locality, enhancing the efficiency of data structures and algorithms for spatial data, such as in databases, GIS, and memory caches.

 > "The principle of locality states that programs tend to reuse data and instructions they have used recently."

-In SQL you are often sorting by a time column or by unique identifier and often that is all that is necessary to handle the query patterns of the data.
-But sometimes the data is queried by more than one column/field, some examples of this that are known to the author are:
+In SQL, sorting by a single field (e.g., time or identifier) is often sufficient, but sometimes queries involve multiple fields, such as:

-- Queries by time and identifier (historical trading data across baskets of securities)
+- Time and identifier (historical trading data)
 - Latitude and Longitude (GIS applications)
-- Latitude, Longitude and Altitude (tracking flights)
+- Latitude, Longitude, and Altitude (flight tracking)
-- Latitude, Longitude, Altitude, Time (tracking flight history over areas)
+- Latitude, Longitude, Altitude, and Time (flight history)

-Just sorting a table by a single field's value doesn't lead to optimal query performance.
-If you sort just by latitude, and you query by longitude you're going to read the entire table to process that query.

-Linearisation can take multiple field values and map all of those values into to single numeric value, while preserving the locality of the mapped values.
-By preserving locality it means that values that were considered "close" in the unmapped representation are still numerically close in the mapped representation.
+Sorting by a single field isn't optimal for multi-field queries.
+Linearisation maps multiple field values into a single numeric value, preserving locality—meaning values close in the original representation remain close in the mapped representation.

 ## When would I use this?

-When you have a query pattern across multiple numeric or short text columns or fields and you are using Parquet you should consider sorting rows using Hilbert encoding.
+For query patterns across multiple numeric or short text columns, consider sorting rows using Hilbert encoding when storing data in Parquet:

-Often when I'm producing data that will be stored in Parquet I'd store the data using this ordering:

 ```sql
 COPY (